 Creating a New Role

-A new role is never created “from scratch”, you need to pick one of the existing roles to serve as a template for the new one.
+A new role is never created ‘from scratch’, you need to pick one of the existing roles to serve as a template for the new one.
 So, first, pick one of the existing roles and press the New role button (above the list of roles).

 Editing a Role

-To set/edit a role name, double click its name or use the “Rename” button above it.
+To set/edit a role name, double click its name or use the Rename button above it.

-There are two columns with checkboxes in the right side of the Roles window – Unconditional and Conditional.
+There are two columns with checkboxes on the right side of the Roles window — Unconditional and Conditional.
 You can configure the particular permission set for the role by checking/unchecking the boxes.
-Each permission may have only one option selected – either unconditional or conditional (if applicable).
+Each permission may have only one option selected - either unconditional or conditional (if applicable).

 Some permissions are logically related to each other.
-For example, if you switch on the Task management permission for a certain role, it makes sense to activate the Task Editing and New Task Creation permissions as well, as they all are needed for full control over the tasks.
+For example, if you switch on the Task management permission for a certain role, it makes sense to activate the Task Editing and New Task Creation permissions as well, as they are all needed for full control over the tasks.

 Deleting a Role

-Pick a role in the list and press either the Delete Role button in the interface or Delete button on your keyboard.
+Pick a role in the list and press either the Delete Role button in the interface or the Delete button on your keyboard.

-If the role being deleted is in use in your universe, it will not affect the users/groups that have been allocated to the role.
+If the role being deleted is in use in your universe, it will not affect the users/groups that have been allocated to it.
 That is, the deletion just removes the item from the list.
 If you want to discard permissions for the users/groups associated with the deleted role, you need to do it manually in the access settings for the corresponding objects.

-Any change (creating or editing a role) must be confirmed by pressing a Confirm or OK button.
+Any change (creating or editing a role) must be confirmed by pressing Confirm or OK button.
 If you want to discard the changes, press a Roll Back or Cancel.

-While you are making changes to the roles, the lower part of the window displays comments how the change will affect the role or, in certain cases, why the change is impossible to make this way.
+While you are making changes to the roles, the lower part of the window displays comments on how the change will affect the role or, in certain cases, why the change is impossible to make this way.